 The display on the Vectrex console is very striking due to the unique vector graphics which are bright and vivid due to the clever method used to generate the vectors using a standard CRT screen.

-Unfortunate timing with the release date of the Vectrex meant that, although intial sales looked strong, the lifespan of the Vectrex was limited due to the video game industry crash in 1983 in North America.
+Unfortunate timing with the release date of the Vectrex meant that, although initial sales looked strong, the lifespan of the Vectrex console was limited due to the video game industry crash in 1983 in North America.